The Important Role of Mental Health in Glaucoma

 Support Groups

-Support groups provide a platform for glaucoma patients to share experiences and coping techniques.
-Knowing you’re not alone in your journey can be immensely reassuring.
+Support groups provide a platform for patients with glaucoma to share experiences and coping techniques.
+Knowing that you’re not alone in your journey can be immensely reassuring.

 Comprehensive Medical Care

-Combining eye care with mental health resources including stress management strategies such as meditation and breathing techniques ensures that a patient’s overall well-being is prioritized.
+Combining eye care with general health care resources including stress management strategies such as meditation and breathing techniques ensures that a patient’s overall well-being is prioritized.
+In addition, addressing systemic health issues is helpful in maintaining both eye health and mental health.

 Regular Eye Check-Ups